toptechtips/toptechtips.github.io/_posts/2023-03-14-vue3-pass-and-emit-props.md

 ---
 layout: post
 title:  How to use v-model in Vue 3 to pass a value from parent to child component and then update the value from child to parent (BONUS - Example with Vuetify)
 comments: true
+subtitle: This is a guide on how Vue 3 v-model.
+Learn how to pass props and emit values effectively and efficiently in order to update data
 show-avatar: false
 tags: [vue, vue 3, v-model, vuetify, props, emits, composition API]
 ---

 *It's been a good three years since I last wrote something, but anyways here we are.*

+Passing Props in Vue 3 is a one-way operation going from Child to Parent.
+This is quite normal for frameworks like Vue, and it's also normal that you use an emit event to send a value from child to parent.
+Vue 3 uses v-model in order to simplify this whole process.

 In this Example we use:
 - Vue 3 (I code in Composition API but you can easily convert this to Options API)